dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 intuitively understand how these things work.
 If you don't have a clear understanding of these networks or if you don't have good information, it's very easy to expend a ton of time/energy in the wrong place.
-You're basically spinning yqour wheels.
+You're basically spinning your wheels.

 That said, it's one thing to notice how these things work and another to be capable of pulling off a coordinated strategy leveraging players